Artist-Grade Technical Pens & Fineliners for Drawing

 Conclusion:

-These pens are smooth which is nice, but if the nib is not removed immediately from the drawing-paper after each mark, it will leave a dot of ink.
+These pens are smooth, but if the nib is not removed immediately from the drawing-paper after each mark, it will leave a dot of ink.

 Therefore, less recommended for technical drawing.